ibourn/Developpeur-Ethereum-Template/4. Truffle & CI-CD/VotingTest/readme.md

 - I then check the actions related to this phase:
 - addVoter, getVoter : when adding a voter: an event must be issued, it must be added to the voter mapping.
 An attempt to add the same voter must revert
-- comme addVoter est testé, on peut tester, le statut initial de getOneProposal qui doit revert.
-Cela confirme que proposals est vide
+- as addVoter is tested, we can test, the initial status of getOneProposal which must revert.
+This confirms that proposals is empty

 - then check that voting and owner cannot call all other functions accessible only during other status